-The unaccounted arsenic in the mass balances may be a result of several factors, including sample collection method, laboratory variation, and retention of arsenic within the module.
+The unaccounted total arsenic in the mass balances may be a result of several factors, including sample collection method, laboratory variation, and retention of arsenic within the module.
 The samples collected during this test were instantaneous grab samples and only truly represent a moment in time.
 Therefore, there can be some error induced when converting these data to daily representations of the total mass of arsenic processed in the module.
 Laboratory variation can also be expected to influence daily mass balance calculation.
 Typical precision for arsenic measurements by ICP-MS is \pm 30% as defined in the Quality Assurance Plan.
 While normal analysis is expected to be somewhat better than \pm 30%, the QA criteria for acceptable data was set at this precision level.
-While sample collection and laboratory variation can be expected to influence the daily mass balance calculation, it would typically be expected that the variation would on both the high and low side of the mass calculation.
+While sample collection and laboratory variation can be expected to influence calculation, it would typically be expected that the variation would on both the high and low side of the mass calculation.
 Unless the sample matrix for the feed water is biased high for all samples, and/or the concentrate and permeate are biased low for all samples, it would not appear that all of the unaccounted for arsenic can be attributed to sample and laboratory variation.

 Given the consistent "loss" of arsenic in the mass balance calculation, it is suspected that some arsenic is being retained within the membrane module in particulate form.
-Some of the insoluble arsenic (about 35 % of the total) is most likely being trapped in the membrane and the membrane is acting as a filter to remove and retain this material.
-It is also possible that some small portion of the soluble arsenic is converted to an insoluble form or trapped within other insoluble materials as it passes through the membrane.
-A possible mechanism for this conversion is that soluble arsenic can combine with the other contaminants, such as iron, become insoluble, and then be filtered and retained by the membrane.
-The discussion, "Fouling Issues", later in this section, presents the case for possible iron fouling, based on the analysis of the module cleaning solution.
-The Ligand exchange mechanism, known to facilitate arsenic removal in the presence of ferric hydroxide coagulant chemistries, may account for this apparent arsenic reduction as the feedwater analyses show the presence of small concentrations of iron in the incoming water.
+Some of the insoluble arsenic (about 30 % of the total) is most likely being trapped in the membrane and the membrane is acting as a filter to remove and retain this material.
+The discussion, "Fouling Issues", later in this section, presents the case for possible minor iron fouling, based on the analysis of the module cleaning solution.
+The Ligand exchange mechanism, known to facilitate arsenic removal in the presence of ferric hydroxide coagulant chemistries, may account for some arsenic reduction as the feedwater analyses show the presence of small concentrations of iron in the incoming water.

-It should be emphasized that the performance of the membrane module throughout the duration of this test was unaffected by any accumulation of insoluble material, regardless of its source.
-Daily monitoring of the unit showed virtually no decrease in specific flux over the duration of this test.
-There were no abnormal changes in flows or pressure over the 34-day period and the unit was only cleaned at the end of the test to verify cleaning procedures and confirm the cleaning process could restore the unit to normal operating conditions.
-The total amount of arsenic potentially retained within the module was calculated as 10,995 mg.
-The Hydranautics unit handled any loading it received of insoluble materials with no drop in performance.
+It should be emphasized that the overall performance of the membrane module throughout the duration of this test was unaffected by any accumulation of insoluble material, regardless of its source.
+Daily monitoring of the unit did show a slow steady decline in specific flux (20% decrease, from 0.25 gfd/psi to a low of 0.20 gfd/psi) over the duration of this test.
+There were no fast or abnormal changes in flows or pressure over the 34-day period.
+The unit was cleaned at the end of the test to verify cleaning procedures.
+While cleaning was not absolutely needed at that time, the decline in specific flux and permeate flow rate indicated that cleaning would be needed within a short period of time.